Looking for a copycat Panera egg soufflé recipe?

 I don't travel all that much, but when I'm out of town, Panera is one place I might visit if it's necessary to eat out.
 For sure they aren't perfect (eating at home is your only shot at keeping your food real), but they do have real butter available.
 That is a HUGE plus in my book because healthy fats are protective against some of the other junk you may be eating.
 (Have you read this one?
 How to eat carbs safely and lower the glycemic index of the foods you love.)
 They also have salads and some no-meat options, because avoiding mystery meat is also a high priority when we're not at home.
 (Here's a good source for healthy meat online if you don't have a local source.)
 They even have a new sprouted grain bagel!

-An absolutely delicious copy of Panera's egg souffle with better ingredients.
+A yummy and pretty close version of Panera's egg soufflé with better ingredients.

 - 1/3 cup butter, pastured butter is best